Dmitry Chaplin: Career

 The judges generally rated his dancing positively, but call-in votes still repeatedly placed him in the bottom three couples each week.
-Two of his first partners, Joy Spears, and Aleksandra Wojda were eliminated consecutively, and a third, Ashlee Nino, after two weeks together, so he was labeled as being cursed.
-Chaplin was partnered with Donyelle Jones during the July 19 show, when all the contestants switched partners.
+Two of his first pair, Joy Spears, and Aleksandra Wojda were eliminated consecutively, and a third, Ashlee Nino, after two weeks together, so he was labeled as being cursed.
+Chaplin was partnered with Donyelle Jones during the July 19 show, when all the contestants switched pairs.
 On the results show of July 20, it was revealed that Donyelle had "beaten the curse", but Chaplin was unable to beat it himself; he was eliminated along with Martha Nichols.
-Chaplin was on the Season 2 U.S. live tour, and performed before sold-out audiences with his fellow finalists.
+Chaplin was on the Season 2 U.S. live tour, and performed before sold-out audiences with his fellow contestant.

 For Season 3, Chaplin made an appearance as Mary Murphy's assistant for the Latin dance portion of the Las Vegas eliminations.

 On May 3, 2007, Chaplin made a special performance before the results were announced on the So You Think You Can Dance (Malaysia, Season 1).

 On July 25, 2007, Chaplin, assisted by Heidi Groskreutz, choreographed a Samba routine for contestants Lacey Schwimmer and Danny Tidwell.

 On July 23, 2008, for Season 4, Chaplin choreographed an Argentine Tango routine for contestants Chelsie Hightower and Joshua Allen which earned him an Emmy nomination.

 On August 7, 2008, Chaplin partnered judge Mary Murphy in a surprise Samba on the Season 4 finale.

-October, 2008: (So You Think You Can Dance Holland), Chaplin choreographed a Samba routine for contestants Sigourney and Ivan and a Rumba routine for contestants Annemiek and Timor.
+October 2008: (So You Think You Can Dance Holland), Chaplin choreographed a Samba routine for contestants Sigourney and Ivan and a Rumba routine for contestants Annemiek and Timor.